Monday, May 15, 1848

 Before anyone had the chance to wish her a good morning, six-year-old Charlie looked up from his hot chocolate and asked, “You know where my daddy be at?”

 Olivia smiled at her unacknowledged, chocolate-colored son.
 He seemed so grown-up, taller than the other boys his age, thin as a bean, with his father’s brilliant white smile.
-Nothing of me in him, she thought for the hundredth time.
-Not a speck.
+Nothing of me in him

 “Why no, I don’t,” she replied, as usual modulating the level of warmth she allowed to creep into her voice.
 “He must be tending to something out in the barn.”

 “Nope.
 He ain’t.
 I been out there.”

 Olivia tapped her finger against her upper lip, waiting for Charlie to wipe the mustache of milk from his before she spoke again.
 “Well, maybe he went to work early – remembered something he had to get done.”